cdktf/cdktf-provider-snowflake/docs/account.csharp.md

 - *Type:* string

-ID of the Snowflake Region where the account is created.

-If no value is provided, Snowflake creates the account in the same Snowflake Region as the current account (i.e. the account in which the CREATE ACCOUNT statement is executed.)
+[Snowflake Region ID](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html#label-snowflake-region-ids) of the region where the account is created.
+If no value is provided, Snowflake creates the account in the same Snowflake Region as the current account (i.e. the account in which the CREATE ACCOUNT statement is executed.).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#region Account#region}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#region Account#region}

 ---